Dosage Form: tablet, film coated

 Leukopenia, Neutropenia and Agranulocytosis

-In clinical trial and post-marketing experience, events of leukopenia/neutropenia have been reported temporally related to antipsychotic agents, including Perphenazine Tablets, USP.
+In clinical trial and post-marketing experience, events of leukopenia/neutropenia have been reported temporally related to antipsychotic agents, including Perphenazine tablets.
 Agranulocytosis (including fatal cases) has also been reported.
 Possible risk factors for leukopenia/neutropenia include pre-existing low white blood cell count (WBC) and history of drug induced leukopenia/neutropenia.
-Patients with a pre-existing low WBC or a history of drug induced leukopenia/neutropenia should have their complete blood count (CBC) monitored frequently during the first few months of therapy and should discontinue Perphenazine Tablets, USP at the first sign of a decline in WBC in the absence of other causative factors.
+Patients with a pre-existing low WBC or a history of drug induced leukopenia/neutropenia should have their complete blood count (CBC) monitored frequently during the first few months of therapy and should discontinue Perphenazine tablets at the first sign of a decline in WBC in the absence of other causative factors.

 Patients with neutropenia should be carefully monitored for fever or other symptoms or signs of infection and treated promptly if such symptoms or signs occur.
-Patients with severe neutropenia (absolute neutrophil count <1000/mm3) should discontinue Perphenazine Tablets, USP and have their WBC followed until recovery.
+Patients with severe neutropenia (absolute neutrophil count <1000/mm3) should discontinue Perphenazine tablets and have their WBC followed until recovery.